incolumepy-prospections/incolumepy.prospect.lumache/docs/source/usage.rst

 To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function:

+.. autofunction:: incolumepy.prospect.lumache.lumache.get_random_ingredients

 The ``kind`` parameter should be either ``"meat"``, ``"fish"``, or ``"veggies"``.
 Otherwise, :py:func:`lumache.get_random_ingredients` will raise an exception.

+.. autoexception:: incolumepy.prospect.lumache.lumache.InvalidKindError

+**Exemple**

 >>> from incolumepy.prospect.lumache import lumache
 >>> lumache.get_random_ingredients()
 ['shells', 'gorgonzola', 'parsley']

-you can use the ``lumache.get_random_ingredients()`` function:

-.. autofunction:: incolumepy.prospect.lumache.lumache.get_random_ingredients

-or ``"veggies"``.
-Otherwise, :py:func:`lumache.get_random_ingredients` will raise an exception.

-.. autoexception:: incolumepy.prospect.lumache.lumache.InvalidKindError